nebari-dev/nebari/docs/source/dev_guide/minikube.md

 ```
 Then you could access QHub on http://127.0.0.1:8000/

-3 - However, the `qhub deploy` step will need to communicate with the Keycloak server, but this is not possible
+3 - However, the `qhub deploy` step needs to communicate with the Keycloak server, but this isn't possible
 without the correct hostname.

-It might be possible to set /etc/hosts to include github-actions.qhub.dev as we do for the AWS minikube, below.
+It might be possible to set `/etc/hosts` to include `github-actions.qhub.dev` as they are done for the AWS minikube, below.
 And meanwhile use kubectl port-forward to actually forward the traffic (from port 443 to something similar?).
 But you'd have to start that forwarding at the right point in the deployment.
 (When Kubernetes is ready, but before terraform runs the Keycloak operator...)

 ---